joarli/pfsense-speedtest-widget/README.md

 This version show IP address source of test.

-**UPDATE OUT/2022 - Add option --secure to work with speedtest-cli again.
+**UPDATE OUT/2022 - Add option "--secure" to work with speedtest-cli again.

 ## Manual Installation